How I created my stamp albums

 I created pdf-files that can be displayed in 2-page view, making them look like real albums.
 After checking around I found that Issuu.com had the solution I needed for presentation on Internet, and converted several test albums.
 The Issuu-type flip albums were OK to start with, but later I have changed to FLIPHTML5-type albums.
 I had hoped to find an easy solution for displaying the back sides of the covers by clicking on the images to “turn them”, since many have nice transit postmarks and labels, but that requires advanced programming.
 As an alternative solution I have scanned both sides of all the covers and added links in the index for each album, and also included a slider with the scans.

-In addition to my albums with all the Ethiopian stamp sets I will also include my specialty albums with revenue stamps, the 1942-43 stamp sets with all overprints and varieties, and the Italian Occupation period with all Italian colony stamp sets postmarked within Ethiopia to show that they were actually used in the country.
+In addition to my albums with all the Ethiopian stamp sets I have included my specialty albums with revenue stamps, the 1942-43 stamp sets with all overprints and varieties, and the Italian Occupation period with all Italian colony stamp sets postmarked within Ethiopia to show that they were actually used in the country.
+I have also included some of my B&W and color postcards.

-As you will see, the albums are not fully complete.
-I still have to finish my specialty albums for the 1942/43 issues, and an album with stamps used during the Italian Occupation, but I have included scans so you can see what I am working with.
+As you will see, not all albums are fully complete.
+I still have to finish my specialty albums for the 1942/43 issues, an album with stamps used during the Italian Occupation, and an album for my revenue stamps, but I have included scans so you can see what I am working with.
 There may be a ‘black hole’ here and there where stamps are missing, and I don’t have covers for all the sets yet, especially for the early sets, but I will update my albums as soon as I find more covers and stamps.
-I hope that someday I will be able to present all the beautiful Ethiopian stamps complete with traveled covers or postcards to illustrate that the sets were actually used.
+I hope that someday I will be able to present all the beautiful Ethiopian stamps complete with travelled covers or postcards to illustrate that the sets were actually used.
 So if you have stamps, covers or postcards I need for my collection that you are willing to sell, please let me know.

 I have tried to use the text from the presentation pamphlets/folders that came with the first day covers, because the Ethiopian Postal Service has done a very good job with presenting Ethiopia and their people, culture, flora, fauna, handcraft, etc. through stamps.
 By using this text I also preserve their description of the sets.
 Unfortunately I have had to shorten some of the longer texts because of the limited space in my albums, but I have added links to the full text on many of the album webpages.
 For the sets where I did not have pamphlets/folders I have used text from Internet and books, but I will replace some of these texts whenever I can find missing folders.